 - 1. Ensure the data entered in GUS is true, complete, accurate, and supported by the documents retained in the lender's permanent loan file. - 2.
 The approved lender's underwriter must review and confirm the entire loan package meets SFHGLP requirements. - 3.
-The lender should verify all required documents have been successfully uploaded per Attachment 15-A, Loan Origination Checklist.
-Underwriting documents should be combined into a single black and white file.
-The appraisal report must be uploaded as a separate color file. - 4.
-Submit the file in GUS as a "Final Submission" to electronically transmit the loan application to the Agency. - 5.
-If the loan is a "Refer" or "Refer with Caution," the lender's underwriter must manually underwrite the loan to determine if the applicants are creditworthy, in accordance with SFHGLP credit policies and guidelines.
-If approved, the lender's underwriter will submit the file in GUS as a "Final Submission" to electronically transmit the loan application to the Agency.
-Additional documents are required for loans receiving a "Refer," "Refer with Caution" or "Full Documentation" recommendation. - 6.
-Loans that are unsupported by GUS must be manually submitted and underwritten.
-However, the documents can be submitted through GUS.
-A job aid for this type of submission is available in the USDA LINC Training and Resource Library in the "Loan Origination" tab located at https://www.rd.usda.gov/page/usda-linc-training-resource-library.
+Submit the file by GUS as a "Final Submission" to electronically transmit the loan application to the Agency according to the documents specified in Attachment 15-A, Loan Origination Checklist. - 4.
+If the loan is a "Refer or Refer with Caution," the lender's underwriter must manually underwrite the loan to determine if the borrower is creditworthy in accordance with SFHGLP credit policies and guidelines.
+If approved, the lender's underwriter will submit the file by GUS as a "Final Submission" to electronically transmit the loan application to the Agency.
+Additional documents are required for loans receiving a "Refer", "Refer with Caution" or "Full Documentation" when using GUS.